 I did not want to sift through the photographs.
-We tried to muster the energy in those blurry whirlwind of days.
+We tried to muster the energy in the blurry whirlwind of days.
 Grief had become an uninvited guest in our home.
-I didn't want to think.
-I didn't want to plan.
-How in the world does anyone manage to plan a funeral?
+I didn’t want to think.
+I didn’t want to do anything.
+How in the world does any 24-year-old manage to plan a funeral?

 The photographs stopped when I reached about age 12 when digital cameras were becoming more popular, and cell phones would soon begin adding cameras to their devices.

-I had few, if any, good printed photographs with my mother into adulthood, and this saddened me on a deeper level that was hard to fully grasp.
+I had few, if any, printed photographs with my mother into adulthood, and this saddened me on a deeper level that was hard to fully grasp.
 I would never again have the chance to make those memories.
-Future generations will not have the opportunity to see how great of a mother to me that she was, not just in my childhood but into my early twenties.
+Future generations will not have the opportunity to see how great of a mother she was to me, not just in my childhood, but also the few years we had together in my early twenties.

 I spent all my free time squeezing in trips, oftentimes leaving my bags packed by the door.
 About a year into this idea, an incident happened that hit hard and reiterated how the photographs had come to hold an important meaning for me.
-I was going to Colorado, my mom loved snow at Christmastime.
+At the time, I was going to Colorado — my mom loved snow at Christmastime.

 En route from Columbus to Denver, my phone was stolen.